Home Assistant¶

 GF_AUTH_BASIC_ENABLED=false

-Create a docker swarm config file in docker-compose syntax (v3), something like this:
+Create a docker swarm config file in docker-compose syntax (v3), something like the example below:

-I automatically and instantly share (with my sponsors) a private "premix" git repository, which includes necessary docker-compose and env files for all published recipes.
-This means that sponsors can launch any recipe with just a git pull
+"Premix" is a git repository which includes necessary docker-compose and env files for all published recipes.
+This means that you can launch any recipe with just a git pull

 and a docker stack deploy